What Began As A Dream...

 His Cooperators

 Dr. Frank would eagerly share his knowledge and the results of his experiments and research with anyone who would ask.
-He called his students his "cooperators" and encouraged them to start their own ventures.
+He called his students his "cooperators" and encouraged them to start their ventures.
 New field trials along the shore of Lake Erie thrived.
-He also provided advice and cuttings to growers on Long Island
+He also provided advice and cuttings to growers on Long Island.

 Late 1950s